I have been missing in action but I am still here — still creating fun projects!

 Row 2: Ch 3, 2 DC in the ch-1-sp, *sk 3 sts, (SC, ch 1, 2 DC) in the next ch-1-sp*.
 Rep from * to * until 4 sts remain, sk 3 sts, (SC, ch 1, DC) in the last st. Turn.
 62 (68, 74, 80, 86, 92)

-Note: The last (SC, ch 1, DC) in worked around and not in top of the ch 3 from the previous row.
+Note: The last (SC, ch 1, DC) is worked around and not on top of ch 3 from the previous row.

 Rep Row 2 until your panel measures 16 (17, 18, 19, 20, 21) inches.

 Last Row (RS): Ch 1, SC in the 1st st, SC in the ch-1-sp, sk 1 st, *SC in the next 2 sts, SC in the ch-1-sp, sk 1 st*.
 Rep from * to * to end.
 Do not turn.
 63 (69, 75, 81, 87, 93)

 Do not cut yarn.
 We will be working 1 row of SC around the panel, from corner to corner.

 First Side of the Panel – for the 1st corner of the panel, work 2 more SC in the same sp as the last st of the Last Row.
 Work 2 SC in each turning ch down to the 2nd corner, work 3 SC in the 2nd corner.

 Second Side of the Panel (Hem – Foundation Row) – from here to the 3rd corner, work 1 SC in each st across, and work 3 SC in the 3rd corner.